tugot17/pmpp/chapter-4/README.md

 The first warp (warp 0) is executing threads 0 to 31 all of them are running (`threadIdx.x < 40`) so the warp is active.

 The second warp (warp 1) is executing the threads 32-63.
-Since some of them are active (`threadIdx.x < 40`) cause of the CUDA Single-instruction-muliple-threads all of the threds in the warp will run, some will just be inactive.
+Since some of them are active (`threadIdx.x < 40`) cause of the CUDA Single-instruction-muliple-threads all of the threads in the warp will run, some will just be inactive.

 The third warp (warp 2) is executing threads 64-95, since none of them satisfies the if condition (`threadIdx.x < 40 || threadIdx.x >= 104`) all of the threads are skipped so the warp is inactive.